nicoleburke/nicoleburke.github.io/_pages/aboutme.md

 ---
 ## About Me

-I am a fifth year PhD candidate in Developmental Psychology at the University of Chicago working with [Dr. Amanda Woodward](http://woodwardlab.uchicago.edu/) and [Dr. Susan Goldin-Meadow](https://voices.uchicago.edu/goldinmeadowlab/).
+I am a sixth year PhD candidate in Developmental Psychology at the University of Chicago working with [Dr. Amanda Woodward](http://woodwardlab.uchicago.edu/) and [Dr. Susan Goldin-Meadow](https://voices.uchicago.edu/goldinmeadowlab/).

-I am interested in early infant social cognition.
-In my dissertation, I am exploring infants' and young children's social networks - I describe the nature and structure present in young children's social networks as well as explore how social networks impact early social cognition.
-I argue that social networks are an excellent tool for characterizing young children's early social experience.
+In my dissertation, I am exploring infants' and young children's social networks.
+I argue that social networks are an excellent method to capture and describe children's early social experience and that we can use a social network framework to generate questions about how early social experience relates to social cognitive development.

 Feel free to contact me at [nicoleburke@uchicago.edu](mailto:nicoleburke@uchicago.edu) or click [here](https://nicoleburke.github.io/research/) to learn more about my research.

-Follow me on [Twitter!](https://twitter.com/nicoleburke0) I tweet about R, Network Science, and my daily struggle with writing.
+Follow me on [Twitter!](https://twitter.com/nicoleburke0) I tweet about R, Network Science, current events, and my daily struggle with writing.

 ## Background